konstellation-io/kai/README.md

 ## Runners

 Each language has a specialized runner associated with it.
-They are located at the [kai-runners repo](https://github.com/konstellation-io/kai-runners).
+They are located at the [kai-sdk repo](https://github.com/konstellation-io/kai-sdk).
 You must clone that repository in a folder named `runners` at the root level inside this repository.

 # Helm Chart